tannerKnue/Dating-Website/README.md

 # Dating-Website: BlindFold
-A dating website where the users can only base there opinions off of personality rather than appearance.
+A dating website where the users can only base their opinions off of personality rather than appearance.
 This is a draft.